VinceNolan999/ms3-my-movie-catalog/README.md

 - Each user to have a unique login and secure password only known to them.

-- abilty for users to log out of the account.
+- ability for users to log out of the account.

 - Tasks such as editing and adding movies should display the users details.

-- deleting movies should require a confirmationary request to prevent accidental deletion.
+- deleting movies should require a conformationally request to prevent accidental deletion.

 - users should be able to search for movies, this to be by movie name, description, genre type or by 'wish list'